Skydive to embrace your urge to fly too close to the Sun

 The Takeoff

 The dual-propeller plane spins around and stops in front of the waiting area.
-The group of skydivers piles into the plane where we are crammed like sardines.
-And like that, we are up in the air, and the features on the ground begin to look like a green and yellow smudge.
+Our group of skydivers resemble a crammed can of sardines.
+We are up in the air, and the features on the ground look like green and yellow smudges.
 As I look around the plane, all I see are ridiculously huge grins (mine included).
-It takes the plane 20 minutes to reach the ultimate elevation and the whole way up we are giving each other fist pounds.
-I take a quick look at the altimeter on my wrist, and we have reached the proper altitude – 12,500 feet above sea level!
-In quick succession, all of the solo skydivers skydive off the plane.
+The plane flies 20 minutes to the ultimate elevation and the whole way up we give each other fist bumps.
+I glance at the altimeter on my wrist, and we have reached the proper altitude – 12,500 feet above sea level!
+In quick succession, all of the solo skydivers jump off the plane.

 Skydiving: Skydive: Jump into the sky